 Jeremy Sisson, MBA

-Mr. Jeremy Sisson, MBA is the Chief Executive Officer of Evan James & Associates.
-As the CEO, he is in charge of the brokerages vision, its long-term business strategy, growth, success and has almost twenty years in the mortgage and real estate industries.
-Their brokerage recently received a 2019 Corporate Philanthropy Award from the Orlando Business Journal for their philanthropic endeavors in the community.
+Mr. Jeremy Sisson, MBA is the Managing Director of Evan James & Associates.
+He is in charge of the brokerages vision, its long-term business strategy, growth, success and has almost twenty years of experience in the mortgage and real estate industries.
+Their brokerage's American Steel product line was the catalyst for a 2021 Small Business Institute National Award.
+They also received a 2019 Corporate Philanthropy Award from the Orlando Business Journal for their philanthropic endeavors in the community.

 Through his executive leadership and vision the Evan James & Associates Opportunity Zone Fund was formed.
-When completed, this Fund will disburse millions of dollars over the next several years into dozens of distressed "Opportunity Zones" throughout the State of Florida.
+This Fund will disburse millions of dollars over the next several years into dozens of distressed "Opportunity Zones and QOZ Businesses" located throughout the State of Florida.
 His goal is to make available thousands of high-quality, reasonably-priced housing units, as well as, provide low cost, steel-framed alternatives for both residential and commercial real estate projects.

 He’s a principal partner in the upcoming 750 million dollar, LEED certified, Vertical Medical City project located in Downtown Orlando.
-When completed this 1.5 million square foot project will be home to the largest single-location of senior housing in the United States with over 1,000 beds.
-It will have 300,000 square feet of professional medical and office space and will be the home to world-class medical research and development facilities.
+When completed this one million square foot project will be home to the largest single-location of senior housing in the United States with over 1,000 beds.
+It will have 250,000 square feet of professional medical and office space and will be the home to world-class medical research and development facilities.

 He is a commercial real estate expert who has contributed many articles and provided expert guidance on various mediums regarding the industry.
 His interviews about commercial real estate on the Business Foresight Strategies Show are their most downloaded podcast episodes.
 He has also been a featured guest on the WESH 2 News Morning Show, BUD 94.1 FM, the Behind the Law Show, Only the Best podcast, Our 3 Sense podcast, Bet the Jockey podcast, 94.9 FM WTLN, STAR Radio 94.5, MIX 105.1, Power Radio 102.2, Indie Jamz Radio and the REAL radio connections show.